zhangshun97/Lock-free-Red-black-tree/README.md

-# here is our final project pf course 15618@CMU.
+# Final project pf course 15618@CMU.
-# we have implemented a lock-free version of red-black tree acoording to the following paper
+We have implemented a lock-free version of red-black tree acoording to the following paper
-# Kim J H, Cameron H, Graham P. Lock-free red-black trees using cas
+> Kim J H, Cameron H, Graham P. Lock-free red-black trees using cas

 ## Summary
 We found that there are many flaws within this paper and the pseudocodes are inconsistent.
 We believe